 As we said, there are a few other potential drawbacks, so let’s get into them:

-- Remembering The Master Password – since all of your other passwords rely on the master password, if you forget it, getting back into the account will not be easy; these companies are constantly under attack, so you are going to have to go through multiple verification processes to get it reset
+- Remembering The Master Password – since all of your other passwords rely on the master password, if you forget it, getting back into the account will not be easy; these companies are constantly under attack, so you are going to have to go through multiple verification processes to get it to reset

-- Password Security Alerts – most Password Managers are going to tell you when a password is being used on multiple sites, a password hasn’t been changed in a while, a password is too weak, etc.; the number of alerts can cause people to start ignoring them
+- Password Security Alerts – most Password Managers are going to tell you when a password is being used on multiple sites, a password hasn’t been changed in a while, a password is too weak, etc.; the sheer number of alerts can cause people to start ignoring them

 - Outages – like all other services, Password Managers will have the occasional outages, though the companies have backup servers and try hard to make sure scheduled outages occur in off-hours to minimize the potential impact

-- Autofill Blocked – some websites won’t play nice and will block the autofill, though you can still go into Password Manager to copy and paste the site password if you can’t remember it
+- Autofill Blocked – some websites won’t play nice and will block the autofill, though you can still go into the Password Manager to copy and paste the site password if you can’t remember it

 I’ve always had a love of working with technology, being fortunate enough to have grown up with a grandfather who taught me how to fix things for myself and not be afraid to jump in and get my hands dirty.
-Over the last three decades, I’ve worked as a technician, trainer, technical writer, and manager in small business, enterprise organizations, and government.
+Over the last three decades, I’ve worked as a technician, trainer, technical writer, and manager in small businesses, enterprise organizations, and government.
 In addition, I’m an author, having published multiple works available online and in print.
 You can find my creative work at https://WritingDistracted.com